 - 1/8 teaspoon freshly ground pepper

-Melt the butter in a Dutch oven over medium-high heat and cook the onions, celery and garlic until soft and translucent, 5-7 minutes.
+- Melt the butter in a Dutch oven or heavy stock pot over medium-high heat and cook the onions, celery and garlic until soft and translucent, 5-7 minutes.
 Add the flour and cook for another minute.
 Add the chicken broth and milk/cream and stir until the mixture is smooth.
 Increase the heat and bring it to a simmer.
 Reduce the heat to medium, add the remaining ingredients, and simmer, uncovered, for 15 minutes.
 Add salt to taste.